-WHAT IS FONTINA VALLE D’AOSTA?
+WHAT IS FONTINA VAL D’AOSTA?

 This is another Italian, cow’s milk cheese that was born in the 12th century.
 Outside of Italy, most of us have grown up on mild imitations of Fontina.
 This formaggio will blow your mind.
 Fontina Valle d’Aosta is named after the Aosta Valley it comes from.
 It is a washed rind cheese, not overly pungent (just cut the rind off if you it is a bit too much for you).
 Traditionally made from raw milk into 20 lb wheels, the valley only has a few producers.
 This is a great Italian, alpine cheese.

-WHERE IS FONTINA VALLE D’AOSTA MADE?
+WHERE IS FONTINA VAL D’AOSTA MADE?

 This formaggio is made in the very northwest tip of Italy.
 If Piedmont is at the foot of the Italian Alps, the tiny region of Aosta is well into the Swiss and French Alps.
 French and Italian are both spoken fluently here as well as a local dialect called Valdôtain.
 It is like the Italian version of a French patois.
 Duolingo has yet offer a Valdôtain class.
 But other such highly useful languages like Klingon, Esperanto or High Valyrian are available.